 - Purchase the complete Expat Arrivals Norway Guide (PDF)

-Depending on an expat’s country of origin, a work permit may be required before taking up employment in Norway, and this should be applied for at the Norwegian embassy in their home country.
+Depending on an expat’s country of origin, a residence permit for work (previously called a work permit) may be required before taking up employment in Norway, and this should be applied for at the Norwegian embassy in their home country.